Senior AI Product Designer

 Because of that The deep study

 I went deep into positive psychology, applied neuroscience, linguistics, and behavioral science.
-I became a coach — helping creators, leaders, and founders strengthen the most overlooked system of all: the human mind.
+I became a coach and worked with creators, leaders, and founders for years.

 Because of that The missing tool